striking-lunatics/buzzFinder/README.md

 # React Yum App

-A minimal boilerplate required to test and experiment with React.
+A react app that helps you get great recipes and stay healthy!